oscarpoppa/qgen/README.md

-A Lightwieight, Flask/MySQL/MathJax Numerical Quizzing App Proof-Of-Concept.
+A Lightweight, Flask/MySQL/MathJax Numerical Quizzing App Proof-Of-Concept.

 Suitable for math-based classes in a small school setting.